 Hello, and welcome to this website, which is mainly used as a teaching resource for my students.
 I am a Professor in the Department of English Language and Literatures at Wright State University (Dayton, OH).
 I earned a PhD in English from the University of St. Andrews in Scotland and a B.A. from Hunter College, C.U.N.Y., in Interdisciplinary Honors and English.
 I served for five years as the Director of Women, Gender, and Sexuality Studies (2012-2017) at Wright State and I'm an elected member of the AAUP-WSU Executive Committee (2019-2021) and the WSU Faculty Senate (2019-2022).
 Areas of teaching and research are in contemporary British and American literature, women's writing, feminist theory, ecocriticism, and genre studies.
-Publications include Nostalgia, a fictional biography of the modernist poet Mina Loy, and essays in Tulsa Studies in Women's Literature, Contemporary Women’s Writing, Margaret Atwood Studies, LIT: Literature Interpretation Theory, Interdisciplinary Humanities, and Angela Carter: New Critical Readings (Continuum).
+Publications include Nostalgia, a fictional biography of the modernist poet Mina Loy, and essays in ISLE: Interdisciplinary Studies in Literature and the Environment, Tulsa Studies in Women's Literature, Contemporary Women’s Writing, Margaret Atwood Studies, LIT: Literature Interpretation Theory, Interdisciplinary Humanities, and Angela Carter: New Critical Readings (Continuum).
 I am currently working on several projects that explore eco-apocalypse, posthumanism, and wilderness narratives in contemporary literary and visual texts.